nathantspencer/QuickDash/README.md

 ### Can I restrict QuickDash to operate only in certain programs?

-Yes, this can be achieved by modifying the `#HotIf` directive in [QuickDash.ahk](sources/QuickDash.ahk), shown below:
+Yes, this can be achieved by modifying the `#HotIf` directive in `QuickDash.ahk`, shown below:

 https://github.com/nathantspencer/QuickDash/blob/d5ba18980035a1b98cf9ca004dcc12e39b336e16/sources/QuickDash.ahk#L3-L8